Mina Price Hits $0.38 on Exchanges (MINA)

-Mina (MINA) traded 1.7% higher against the US dollar during the 1 day period ending at 7:00 AM Eastern on September 28th.
-One Mina coin can currently be bought for approximately $0.38 or 0.00001428 BTC on major cryptocurrency exchanges.
-Over the last week, Mina has traded 0% higher against the US dollar.
-Mina has a total market capitalization of $370.11 million and $8.58 million worth of Mina was traded on exchanges in the last day.
+Mina (MINA) traded down 4% against the dollar during the one day period ending at 9:00 AM E.T. on October 3rd.
+One Mina coin can currently be bought for about $0.38 or 0.00001376 BTC on major cryptocurrency exchanges.
+Mina has a total market capitalization of $370.42 million and approximately $7.38 million worth of Mina was traded on exchanges in the last day.
+During the last seven days, Mina has traded 1.8% higher against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.